IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE.md

 Stepping on traps reduces score.
 Exceptions are:
 * Chests that explode.

-> Value for traps triggered
+> Value for traps triggered:

 -``DutyClearFailed * NumberOfTrapsTriggered * 2``